potSm0ker/robotArm/README.md

 # Robotic Arm Yahboom 6DOFBOT with Jetson Nano 4gb open source
-30,000 foot goal: Create an arm that is a robot and can trim cannabis using open cv or other methods of live video feed object detection
-The arm will be able to grasp a branch from a bin full of branches, then hold the branch while a second arm holding scissor will trim the buds.
+30,000 foot goal: Create a robotic arm that can trim cannabis using open cv or other methods of video object detection The arm will be able to grasp a branch from a bin full of branches, then hold the branch while a second arm holding scissors will trim the buds.
 The finished buds will be dropped into a bucket when complete.